Walkden: Roads

+Metrolink tram proposals

+Walkden has been named as a possible beneficiary of TfGM's Bee Network Metrolink extension works.
+One proposed option is constructing a spur from Bolton, if the Metrolink Bolton extension were to be funded.
+It has also been suggested that tram-trains could run from Manchester Victoria to Wigan on the Manchester-Southport Line, leaving the conventional rail tracks and onto tramways from Atherton.
+This would enable Metrolink trams to stop at Walkden railway Station.
+An additional proposal is using the Roe Green Loopline, to run the Metrolink from its current terminus in Eccles towards Little Hulton, stopping in Walkden.

 Education

 Walkden has several primary schools, two high schools and a sixth form college which include Co-op Academy Walkden and The Lowry Academy.
 Until 2014 Walkden had three high schools, before the closure of St. George's RC High School in July 2014.

-Christ the King RC Primary School, James Brindley Primary School, Mesne Lea Primary School, North Walkden Primary School, St Mark's CE Primary School and St Paul's CE Primary School are primary schools in Walkden and serve students ages 3–11.
+An Ofsted inspection at Co-op Walkden Academy in July 2023 found that the school was rated as 'Good' in all areas.

+In February 2024, an Ofsted inspection at The Lowry Academy also resulted in a 'Good' rating, noting that the school had undergone a “positive transformation”.

 A number of the town's primary schools are church schools.
 They include: St Paul's, Crompton Street, and St Paul's, Heathside, which are both Church of England schools.
 Christ the King RC Primary School is the Roman Catholic primary school for Walkden, Worsley and Roe Green.

 In addition there are three county primary schools - they are North Walkden Primary School in the north of the town and Mesne Lea Primary School and James Brindley Primary School in south Walkden.

-Salford City College, a post-16 vocational college, has a campus located in Walkden on Walkden Road, close to the railway station.
+Worsley College, a post-16 vocational college which was previously known as Salford College, has a campus located in Walkden on Walkden Road, close to the railway station.
+The site underwent a significant renovation in 2023/24, adding a brand new café facility.

-Religion
+Religious buildings

 St Paul's Church was founded in 1838 in the church school and was originally known as St George's Chapel.
 The foundation stone for St. Paul's at Walkden Moor was laid in 1847 by Lady Brackley, daughter of the Earl of Ellesmere.
 The church cost £4,500 and was dedicated in 1848 by the Bishop of Manchester.

 The church was extended in 1881 by the addition of the north aisle, built at a cost of £1,000 which was raised by the parishioners.
 The east windows date from 1884 and mosaic panels are from 1904.

 St John's Church was founded in 1876 in Walkden although most of its parish is in Little Hulton, it is part of the Walkden & Little Hulton Team Ministry.

 There are two Methodist churches, Walkden Methodist Church and Worsley Road North Methodist Church.
 Christ the King Roman Catholic Church serves the Roman Catholic communities of Walkden, Roe Green and Worsley.
 There is also a Congregational church.